-Konnyaku is mostly used in nabe cuisine, and oden hotchpotch, or coated with miso as dengaku.
+Konnyaku is mostly used in nabe cuisine, and oden hotchpotch, or coated with miso as dengaku (pictured on left).
 Thinly sliced it is called shirataki, and is a gelatinous bootlace lookalike used in sukiyaki.
 In slightly fatter form it is called ito konnyaku thread konnyaku, a common addition to nabe.
 In of itself, konnyaku has little taste, but it serves an important role as completely calorie-free ‘filler’.
 It is very popular with those seeking to lose weight.

 Renkon lotus root is best from winter to spring and has connections with Buddhist cuisine by way of its webbed, wheel-like cross-section that is reminiscent of the ‘wheel of reincarnation’.
 In season from winter to early spring, it has to be boiled with vinegar to remove its strong iron content which otherwise turns it black.